ronyhe/amd-to-cjs/README.md

 Without taking away from others' contribution, here are some prominent takeaways:
 - [Wix.com](https://www.wix.com) - The company I work for and for which this was originally developed
 - [esbuild](https://esbuild.github.io/) - A great build tool.
 This transformation was originally written in order to be able to use esbuild in our codebase at wix
-- [Sindre Sorhus](https://sindresorhus.com/) - A wonderful open source programmer.
+- [Sindre Sorhus](https://sindresorhus.com/) - An amazingly productive open source programmer.
 His code, with slight modification, is used in this repo.
 See `src/sourceConversion.mjs`